 Recognize and Mitigate Personal Bias: The human brain is hardwired to make snap decisions based on previous experiences and judgements.
 These then become our biases.
 Biases are reflexive signals that can turn into stereotypes, preferences, prejudices, or habitual reactions we may have towards others.
 Bias can be either conscious or, more dangerously, unconscious.
 Bias is a natural part of life, and it is not always negative, but left unchecked, can cause great harm.
-Common examples in a military organization might include items such as differences in rank, age, gender/gender identity, sexual orientation, ethnic background, religion, or leadership position.
-For more information, review Diversity, Equity and Inclusion (DEI) 101.
+Common examples in a military organization might include items such as differences in rank, age, sex, sexual orientation, ethnic background, religion, or leadership position.